 The School is committed to the equal treatment of all students.
-If you feel that the School is not fulfilling its duties in this respect you may speak to the Acting Head of School, Professor Wilford or any other member of staff.
+If you feel that the School is not fulfilling its duties in this respect you may speak to the Head of School, Professor David Phinnemore or any other member of staff.

 The School welcomes students with disabilities.
 In support of Disability Services we will endeavour to ensure that all your individual requirements are met to ensure your time at Queen's is an enjoyable and positive experience.

 The University has developed a range of services available for students with disabilities so that all students can be assured equality of opportunity within the University.
 Currently, over 300 students are registered with Disability Services with a wide variety of different disabilities, including, visual and hearing impairments, physical or mobility difficulties, Specific learning difficulties such as dyslexia, mental health difficulties and medical conditions such as diabetes or epilepsy.
 Disability Services will make every reasonable effort to provide support to meet your individual requirements, which may include:

 The age and design of some of our buildings can cause difficulties with physical access, we therefore recommend if you are a wheelchair user or have mobility difficulties, that you contact the Disability Services early in the year to ensure that this can be addressed.

 Further details on the range of services available can be obtained from the Disability Services web pages, which can be found at http://www.qub.ac.uk/disability or you can call into the office at anytime.
 Disability Services staff would be delighted to meet with you to discuss your individual needs and to arrange appropriate support.